Wireless Network Infrastructure

 - Not move furniture

 All WNI labs contain computers.
-In addition, there are open labs through-out the Doon campus that contain Office and internet access software but likely will not the specialized software required for the program.
+In addition, there are open labs through-out the Doon campus that contain Office and internet access software but likely will not have the specialized software required for the program.

 Electronics labs may be used to augment your learning.
 It is important that these labs be well equipped and adequately maintained.
 When individuals are given permission to access these facilities, the following rules must be followed.
 Additional safety and access requirements, protocols and rules that are communicated by faculty, staff and campus signage must be followed by all students.